Luciana-cloud/Gene_centric_model_pesticide/README.md

 (6) Pianosi, F.; Wagener, T. A simple and efficient method for global sensitivity analysis based on cumulative distribution functions.Environmental Modelling and Software2015,67, 1–11.

-(7) Link, K. G.; Stobb, M. T.; Paola, J. D.; Neeves, K. B.; Fogelson, L.; Sindi, S. S.; Leiderman, K. A local and global sensitivity analysis of a mathematical model of coagulation and platelet deposition under ow.PLoS ONE2018,13, 1–38.
+(7) Link, K. G.; Stobb, M. T.; Paola, J. D.; Neeves, K. B.; Fogelson, L.; Sindi, S. S.; Leiderman, K. A local and global sensitivity analysis of a mathematical model of coagulation and platelet deposition under flow.PLoS ONE2018,13, 1–38.